 Put a ring on his finger and sandals on his feet (Luke 15:22).

-One interpretation of this grammatical pattern is that the container schema is metonymically shifting from the landmark (hand) to the trajector (ring) that goes around the finger.
-Another interpretation might be that one abstract element of the container schema is still active for the body part: when a ring is on a finger or a sandal is on a foot, the hand or foot still exerts control over that ring/sandal: one moves, the other moves.
+There are a few things that motivate this usage.
+First, because εἰς is a preposition that involves motion toward a goal, physical contact is readily construed as the end of motion and the achieving of that goal.
+In this context, also, the container schema is metonymically shifting from the landmark (hand) to the trajector (ring) that goes around the finger.
+This usage is normal primarily to body parts.
+Because body parts are attached to animate participants, the body part landmark, despite being surrounded by the trajector, still exerts control over the trajector, via a metaphorː CONTROL IS CONTACT.
+When a ring is on a finger or a sandal is on a foot, the hand or foot still exerts control over that ring/sandal: one moves, the other moves.
 The hand is not merely a stable reference point for the ring, it effects and controls the ring even as the ring encompasses the finger.
-These two interpretations are not mutually exclusive.
-Both may be involved.*
+Animate landmarks exert control over trajectors that are in contact with them.*

 * It’s worth nothing that Greek speakers seems to avoid ἐπί in contexts like this where the trajector (the ring) goes entirely around the object (cf. the English ‘ring on his finger’).
 The preposition ἐπί does convey contact in the relationship between the trajector (‘ring’) and the landmark (‘finger’), but it does not convey a sense of control in the same way that εἰς does.